2008 Mumbai attacks

-The 2008 Mumbai attacks (also referred to as 26 November attacks or 26/11) were a series of terrorist attacks that took place in November 2008, when 10 members of Lashkar-e-Taiba, an Islamist terrorist organisation from Pakistan, carried out 12 coordinated shooting and bombing attacks lasting four days across Mumbai.
-The attacks, which drew widespread global condemnation, began on Wednesday 26 November and lasted until Saturday 29 November 2008.
-A total of 175 people died, including nine attackers, and more than 300 were wounded.
+The 2008 Mumbai attacks, also referred to as the 26/11 attacks, were a series of coordinated Islamist terrorist attacks that took place in November 2008, when 10 members of Lashkar-e-Taiba, a Pakistan-based Islamist militant organisation, carried out 12 shooting and bombing attacks over four days across Mumbai.
+A total of 175 people died, including nine of the attackers, with more than 300 injured.